 I’m not gonna lie, the only reason that I had for visiting Tucker & Bevvy was so that I could have Tim Tams and ice cream for breakfast.
 The newest Tucker & Bevvy, a breakfast concept, popped up late last year, and is sort of the big brother to their smaller picnic food shop at the Park Shore Hotel on the corner of Kalakaua & Kapahulu Ave.

 Ever since I fell in love with Goofy Cafe & Dine, I’ve been looking forward to their sister restaurant opening at the Shoreline Hotel in Waikiki.
-Heavenly has been open for nearly two months now, and Michelle and I finally had a chance to taste their menu.
+Heavenly has been open for nearly two months now, and we finally had a chance to taste their menu.
 We actually tried to swing by during opening day, which they had posted about either on Instagram or Facebook, I can’t remember.
 As we casually walked into the small cafe, construction workers were still making last minute adjustments, a florist was busy dropping off flowers, and designers were still figuring what went where.
 Apparently, we had showed up a day early.
 It took us nearly two months to find our way back to Seaside Avenue.
 Hopefully, they had worked out their opening day kinks.